Kataeb Regulatory Forces: Controversy

-Stubborn and ruthless fighters with a reputation for racketeering, the Phalangists themselves were not above of committing sectarian violence, a trait they manifested early on in the years leading to the civil war.
+Stubborn and ruthless fighters with a reputation for racketeering, the Phalangists themselves were not above committing sectarian violence, a trait they manifested early on in the years leading to the civil war.
 On 24 March 1970 a squad of Phalange militiamen led by Bashir Gemayel ambushed a PLO funeral cortege heading for Damascus when it passed through the Christian village of Kahale in the Aley District, killing ten people and wounding an even greater number, mostly Palestinians.

-Apart from being implicated in the early April 1975 Bus massacre that helped trigger the civil war, the Kataeb RF perpetrated the infamous Black Saturday killings – allegedly carried out by Phalange military commander Joseph Saadeh in retaliation for the assassination of his son – that killed about 200–300 Lebanese Muslim and Druze residents of East Beirut and drove 50,000 others out between December 1975 and January 1976.
+Apart from being implicated in the early April 1975 Bus massacre that is commonly presented as the spark that triggered the civil war, the Kataeb RF perpetrated the infamous Black Saturday killings – allegedly carried out by Phalange military commander Joseph Saadeh in retaliation for the assassination of his son – that killed about 200–300 Lebanese Muslim and Druze residents of East Beirut and drove 50,000 others out between December 1975 and January 1976.

 During July–August of that same year, the Phalangists participated alongside its allies, the Army of Free Lebanon (AFL), Al-Tanzim, NLP Tigers Militia, Guardians of the Cedars (GoC), the Tyous Team of Commandos (TTC) and the Lebanese Youth Movement (LYM) in the sieges – and subsequent massacres – of Karantina, Al-Masklah and Tel al-Zaatar at the Muslim-populated slum districts and adjacent Palestinian refugee camps of East Beirut, and at the town of Dbayeh in the Matn District.